Charity shops in Weston-super-Mare

 What if our shop does not accept the valuation?

 The charity can decline with no penalty.
-GoldPaid then posts everything back by tracked, insured Royal Mail at no cost.
+GoldPaid then posts everything back by tracked, signed-for Royal Mail at no cost.
 Requesting a valuation never obliges the shop to sell.

 When and how is the charity paid?